As a woman in a patriarchy you’ve played a role. All your life, or at least from around age 3.

 Done with the limitations.

-Done with the shrinking and self-effacement to keep others comfortable.
+Done with the shrinking and self-effacement.

 Time to change.

-Actually, time to return to yourself and decide from there who you want to be.
+Rather, time to return to yourself and decide from there who you want to be.

 Common advice sucks